 The Middle States Commission on Higher Education is our regional accrediting agency.
 It is a voluntary, peer-based membership association, not a government agency.
 Member institutions elect the twenty-seven members of the Commission.
 This group sets policy and makes decisions about accreditation.
 An institution's students may receive federal loans and grants (known as "Title IV funding") only if it is accredited.

-Eligibility Requirements and Standards for Middle States Accreditation
+Standards and Requirements for Middle States Accreditation

 What Is ABET?